IEEEBerkeley/hope-www/pcb.rst

 -------
 Your grade is primarily based on completion of labs and assignments.
 The final project is graded on effort and a demonstration of concepts taught in the course.
+More details about project grading will be released by the second week of class.
 Students need 70% to pass.

 - Labs/Assignments: 50%
-- Participation: 20%
+- Participation: 15%
-- Project: 30%
+- Project: 35%

-Labs are graded based on completing a successful checkoff.
-We encourage you to review your designs with peers because each student will have only 2 attempts at a checkoff for each lab.
-More information about project grading will be released later in the course.

 Attendance
 ----------
-Since grading is primarily based on completion of labs during class, students should make a best effort to attend class.
+Since the completion of labs in class contributes the most to class grade, students should try their best to attend class.
+Please let instructors know of absenses beforehand, if possible.

-Absences must be excused to prevent it from affecting your grade.
-One unexcused absence will be permitted.

-..
-If you miss a class (with notification), you *must make up the missed lab or assignment by the
-.. next lecture for the absence to be considered excused.
-Please also read over the lecture slides
-.. from the class you missed.

-..
-Additional unexcused absences may result in a NP.

 Resources
 =========